-- accounting profession established by rules and requirements of the California State Board of Accountancy and the American Institute of Certified Public Accountants; - (c) Disclose whether the accounts, records and control procedures maintained by the Gaming Operation are as required by the Compact, Ordinance or Regulations; and - (d) Provide for a review of the Gaming Operation's system of internal controls to disclose any deviation from prescribed rules, requirements, or industry practice and report such finding to the Commission and Senior Gaming Management. - 18.6 Gaming Device Technical Standards.
-The Commission shall adopt technical standards and specifications for the operation of Gaming Devices and other games consistent with the Compact and any amendments thereto. - 18.7 Exclusion or Ejection of Individuals.
+- (c) Disclose whether the accounts, records and control procedures maintained by the Gaming Operation are as required by the Compact, Ordinance or Regulations; and - (d) Provide for a review of the Gaming Operation's system of internal controls to disclose any deviation from prescribed rules, requirements, or industry practice and report such finding to the Commission and Senior Gaming Management.

+18.6 Gaming Device Technical Standards.
+The Commission shall adopt technical standards and specifications for the operation of Gaming Devices and other games consistent with the Compact and any amendments thereto.

+18.7 Exclusion or Ejection of Individuals.
 The Commission shall provide for the establishment of a list of individuals who are to be excluded or ejected from the Gaming Facility.
 The list shall include any individual whose presence in the Gaming Facility is determined by the Commission to pose a threat to the integrity of Gaming Operation, a threat to the health, safety or welfare of Gaming Personnel or Patrons, interests of the Tribe, or State of California.
 Race, religious creed, color, national origin, ancestry, physical or mental disability, medical condition, marital status, sex, age, or sexual orientation must not be grounds for placing the name of an individual on the list.
 The Commission shall promulgate Regulations providing due process to any individual whose name the Commission is considering placing on the exclusion list.
-It shall be a violation of this Ordinance for any Licensee to knowingly fail to exclude or eject from a Gaming Facility any individual whose name appears on the exclusion list to enter into or engage in any Game at the Gaming Facility. - 18.8 Emergency Evacuation and Preparedness Plans.
-For the purpose of ensuring the physical safety of the Gaming Operation and its Patrons and Gaming Personnel, and any other individuals present in the Gaming Facility, the Commission shall develop and implement an Emergency Evacuation and Preparedness Plan in compliance with the State Gaming Agency's Uniform Tribal Gaming Regulations. - 18.9 Minors.
+It shall be a violation of this Ordinance for any Licensee to knowingly fail to exclude or eject from a Gaming Facility any individuals placed on the exclusion list.
+It shall be a violation of this Ordinance for any Licensee to knowingly fail to enter into or engage in any Game at the Gaming Facility.

+18.8 Emergency Evacuation and Preparedness Plans.
+For the purpose of ensuring the physical safety of the Gaming Operation and its Patrons and Gaming Personnel, and any other individuals present in the Gaming Facility, the Commission shall develop and implement an Emergency Evacuation and Preparedness Plan in compliance with the State Gaming Agency's Uniform Tribal Gaming Regulations.

+18.9 Minors.
 The Gaming Operation shall not permit individuals under the age of 18 to be present in any room in which Gaming Activities are being conducted unless the individual is enroute to a non-Gaming area of the Gaming Facility.
-The Gaming Operation shall prohibit individuals under the age of 21 to be present in any area in which Gaming Activities are being conducted and in which alcoholic beverages may be consumed, unless the individual is en route to a non-Gaming area of the Gaming Facility. - 18.10 Severability.
-Should a provision of this Ordinance or the application of a provision of this Ordinance be determined to be invalid, the invalidity shall not affect the other provisions of this Ordinance. - 18.11 Repeal.
+The Gaming Operation shall prohibit individuals under the age of 21 to be present in any area in which Gaming Activities are being conducted and in which alcoholic beverages may be consumed, unless the individual is en route to a non-Gaming area of the Gaming Facility.

+18.10 Severability.
+Should a provision of this Ordinance or the application of a provision of this Ordinance be determined to be invalid, the invalidity shall not affect the other provisions of this Ordinance.

+18.11 Repeal.
 This Ordinance shall repeal and supersede all previous Gaming ordinances adopted by the Tribe.
 This Ordinance shall also repeal and supersede all other Tribal policies, regulations, rules, motions, memoranda, and other similar acts which are inconsistent with this Ordinance.
 Specifically, the Jamul Indian Village Class II Gaming Ordinance, adopted on August